-• With providers not contracted with HNE or the extended network When you see a provider not contracted with HNE and not contracted with the extended network, the Plan pays at the Out-of-Plan level of benefits and you pay the Deductible and Coinsurance.
-Certain services require that you notify HNE or a Reduction of Benefit applies.
+• With providers not contracted with HNE or the extended network.

+When you see a provider not contracted with HNE and not contracted with the extended network, the Plan pays at the Out-of-Plan level of benefits and you pay the Deductible and Coinsurance.